Mechanically stimulated gas emission: Terminology

 Desorption (tribodesorption, fractodesorption, etc.) refers to release of gases dissolved in the bulk and adsorbed on the surface.
 Therefore, desorption is only one of the contributing processes to MSGE.
 Outgassing is a technical term usually utilized in vacuum science.
-Thus, term "gas emission" embraces various processes, reflects the physical nature of this complex phenomenon and is preferable for use in scientific publications.
+Thus, the term "gas emission" embraces various processes, reflects the physical nature of this complex phenomenon and is preferable for use in scientific publications.

 Experimental observations

 Due to low emission rate experiments should be performed in ultrahigh vacuum (UHV).
 In some studies the materials were previously doped with tritium.
 MSGE rate then was measured by radioactivity outcome from the material under applied mechanical stress.